annasedlar/Story-Translate/README.md

 * Displaying completed translations from transcipt as video plays

-* Admin dashboard - user can see who translated which videos, when, how often, etc
+* An administrative dashboard where the user can see who translated which videos, when, how often, etc

-* Upload multiple videos at once
+* Ability to uploadmultiple videos at once

 #### Team Members and Contributions
-All team members are full stack web development students of the DigitalCrafts November 2016 cohort.
+All team members are full stack web development students of the [DigitalCrafts](http://www.digitalcrafts.com/) November 2016 cohort.
 This project utilizes both our frontend and backend skills that we have learned along with pair programming and SCRUM agile development methodology.

 * [Paul Kang](https://github.com/pdwkang)